 We’ve chosen our five best spinning rods to target America’s favourite sport fish to review for you below.

-For those who like to cut straight to the chase, the St Croix Mojo is our pick as the best spinning rod for bass – it’s purpose-built for targeting bass and you get a quality blank, handle and guides without totally breaking the bank.
+For those who like to cut straight to the chase, the St Croix Mojo is our pick as the best spinning rod for bass fishing – it’s purpose-built for targeting bass and you get a quality blank, handle and guides without totally breaking the bank.

 And our best value spinning rod for bass is the Fenwick HMG – another popular choice among bass fishermen and women, it has similar-grade components at a competitive price.
 There are cheaper options (such as the Ardent), but none are packed with this much quality and value.

-Choosing a spinning rod for bass
+Choosing a rod for bass fishing

 Fishing rods come with variations in features, these variants excel at certain bait presentations, whether it’s jigs, crankbaits, jerkbaits or soft plastics – make sure you select a rod with the right specifications for the role you intend to use it for.
 Action, power, and rod length are all things to consider.
 Most spinning rods for bass tend to be fast action for the sensitivity of the tip and the ability to get a good hookset.
 With treble hooks or when longer casts are the norm, you might choose a medium fast rod.
-While all our choices are nominally fast action rods, they are all capable of distance casting and are forgiving enough to not pull a small treble out of a bass’ mouth.
+While all our choices are nominally fast action fishing rods, they are all capable of distance casting and are forgiving enough to not pull a small treble out of a bass’ mouth.
 About 7 feet is the optimum length and we prefer two-piece rods so we can travel easily with them.

-Our top bass rods broken down
+Our top spinning rods for bass broken down

 |St Croix Mojo|